HQ20/contracts/contracts/drafts/issuance/README.md

 This issuance contract accepts investments using an accepted ERC20 token, and it will return to the investor a different ERC20 token if certain conditions are met.

 The issuance is governed by the following parameters:
 * `currencyToken`: The token that is accepted in payment for investments.
+Must inherit from `ERC20Detailed`.
 * `issuanceToken`: The token that will be issued if conditions are met.
+Must inherit from `ERC20Detailed` and `ERC20Mintable`.
+Also, see `@hq20/contracts/token/ERC20MintableDetailed`.
 * `openingDate`: The time at which investments start being accepted.
 * `closingDate`: The time at which investments stop being accepted, and distribution of issued tokens is possible.
 * `issuePrice`:  The amount of currency tokens that are required to buy one issued token.